There is, in some circles, a pervasive understanding about the eighth month of the year:

 In Stephanie Jimenez's debut, María struggles to fit in as one of the few Latina students at the Upper East Side prep school she attends.
 So when she Rocky, a privileged white girl, welcomes her into her world, she has a hard time saying no. It soon becomes apparent that Rocky thinks money can buy any luxury

 Alisha Rai is back with a romance about modern love and the fear of vulnerability.
 Her protagonist, Rhiannon, is the creator of a hit dating app who just so happens to be incredibly particularly when it comes to her own love life.
 Her most important rule?
 Protect your heart, at all costs.
 So when she shares a magical night with former professional football player, Samson, she means business.
 But then he disappears — only to reappear months later, in cahoots with her business rival.

 The Turn of the Screw.
 When Ware's protagonist Rowan arrives at Heatherbrae House as the new live-in nanny, she is blown away by the state-of-the-art smart home — and by the perfect family that inhabitants it.
 But all too soon, the dream job turns into a nightmare — one that ends with her in prison, charged with murder.
 Click here to buy.
 'Ghosts Of Eden Park: The Bootleg King, the Women Who Pursued Him, and the Murder That Shocked Jazz-Age America' by Karen Abbott (Aug.
 6)

 This true crime book tells the riveting story of George Remus, a millionaire bootlegger during the Prohibition, and prosecutor Mabel Walker Willebrandt, the woman who is determined to bring him down.
 It's a deeply-researched account of one of the most shocking murders of the Jazz Age, and you'll be engrossed by the true story.

+Click here to buy.
 'The Dragon Republic' by R.F.
 Kuang (Aug.
 6)

 The Poppy War, a fantasy that used the history of 20th century China as its foundation.
 In the sequel, The Dragon Republic, Kuang's heroine Rin is out for revenge on the people who compromised the safety of her homeland.
 Click here to buy.
 'Our Women On The Ground' edited by Zahra Hankir (Aug.
 6)

 In their pursuit of telling the purest distillation of the truth of their homes, Arab women journalists put themselves in harms way time and time again.